Cambria, California: Name

+A tribal site on present-day Cambria was named tsɨtkawayu, Obispeño for "place of the horses".
+The American settlement was originally known as Slabtown, with the town later known as Cambria centered at the Leffingwell cove of today's northern Moonstone Beach, which beach also featured a wharf.

+Because lumber production, ranching activities and mercury mining increased in the area, the village adopted the more dignified name of Cambria.
+Locals seem to agree that the name was contributed by a local surveyor from Cambria County, Pennsylvania, because the local topography and flora reminded him of that place.

+However, this differs from Onomastic data published in several other sources.
+A 1960 study of California place names, often contemporarily quoted elsewhere states "A Welshman named Llewellyn dubbed his shop 'The Cambria Carpenter Shop,' and in 1869, the good folks adopted it as the official name."
+Forty-three years prior to that, the History of San Luis Obispo County and environs contains a similar account:

 History

 Local tribes

 The earliest human settlement of this area is known to be associated with prehistoric habitation by the Native American Chumash peoples, who harvested along the coastal area, with emphasis upon sites that were close to rivers.

 Although recorded history of the tribes in this region does not begin until the explorers and missionaries arrived, there is evidence of many tribal settlements in the area later known as Cambria.
 It is estimated that as many as 30,000 people inhabited the area in the time (some 1,000 years) before the Spanish arrived.
 Experts believe these tribes to have been migratory and used Cambria as a seasonal settlement; other scientists are convinced that they lived there permanently.
 Most agree that they fed themselves with shellfish and seafood, as well as obtaining food from travels inland to hunt and gather seeds.

-A variety of artistically-crafted implements have been discovered, including spears points and arrowheads made from obsidian; basalt, sandstone, and granite were used to make mortars and pestles; soapstone kettles and stone hammers were also found.
+A variety of artistically crafted implements have been discovered, including spear points and arrowheads made from obsidian; mortars and pestles made from basalt, sandstone, and granite; and soapstone kettles and stone hammers.
 These early inhabitants were skilled basket and net makers and fashioned jewelry from crab claws, abalone shells, and the teeth of sharks and whales.
 The presence of soapstone (steatite) provides evidence that they traded with the Catalina Island tribes, whereas the lack of metals and glass indicates that they did not trade with Europeans or Asians.

-A tribal site on present-day Cambria was named tsɨtkawayu, Obispeño for "Place of the horses".